 - (a) The following are the final dates for enrolment, discontinuation and course changes: - i.
-Final date for an Application to Enrol: - Domestic undergraduate first-year students (excluding College of Education students): second Monday in December in the year preceding that for which enrolment is sought. - Note: A domestic undergraduate first-year student is defined as a domestic student who has never enrolled at UC before and includes domestic students transferring from other institutions. - College of Education first-year students: must Apply for Programme Entry and Enrolment by 4 weeks prior to the official course start date. - Advancing domestic students: second Monday in January of the year of enrolment - d.
+Final date for an Application to Enrol: - a.
+Domestic undergraduate first-year students (excluding Teacher Education students): second Monday in December in the year preceding that for which enrolment is sought. - Note: A domestic undergraduate first-year student is defined as a domestic student who has never enrolled at UC before and includes domestic students transferring from other institutions. - Teacher Education first-year students: must Apply for Programme Entry and Enrolment by 4 weeks prior to the official course start date. - Advancing domestic students: second Monday in January of the year of enrolment - d.
 All international students: 7 days prior to the official course start date. - e.
 The closing dates above are final dates.
 All students must submit their Application to Enrol no later than the dates above.
 Late applications will be

 - considered on the basis of priority and availability. - ii.
 Final date to accept an Enrolment Offer is the end of the first day of the official course start date.
 Students who accept their offer after the end of the first day of the official course start date may lose their place in previously approved courses or programmes.
 Late enrolment is subject to the approval of the Head of Department/School concerned and may be declined. - iii.
 Final date to complete change of enrolment and withdraw with a full refund is the second Friday after the official course start date with the exception of summer courses, short courses, field trips and teaching practices. - a.
 The final date to complete change of enrolment and withdraw with a full refund for Summer Programme courses is the first Friday after the official course start date (except for field trips and teaching practices) for a course less than six weeks duration; or the second Friday after the official course start date (except for field trips and teaching practices) for a course of six or more weeks duration. - The final date to complete change of enrolment and withdraw with a full refund for field trips and teaching practices is the official course start date. - Addition of courses after these dates will be subject to the approval of the relevant Head of Department/School. - iv.
 Final date for discontinuation of enrolment and courses, with deletion of courses from record (no fees refund): - a.
-Semester 1: 30 April 2013; - b.
-Whole Year courses: 30 June 2013; - c.
-Semester 2 courses: 31 August 2013; - d.
-Cross Year courses: 31 August 2013; - Anytime Start courses and other courses of six weeks duration or more not covered above (excluding summer courses and short courses): six weeks from the official course start date;
+Semester 1 and Semester 2 courses: third to last Friday of teaching; - b.
+Cross Year, Full Year, Whole Year courses: 25 weeks after the official course start date: - c.
+Anytime Start courses, excluding the PhD, are calculated to occur when 50% of the course has been completed;

-- Enrolment and Fees Policies and Regulations - f.
-Summer Programme courses less than six weeks duration: first Friday after the official course start date; - g.
-Summer Programme courses six or more weeks duration: seven weeks after the official course start date; - There is no refund provision for students once they have commenced the field trip component of any summer course or teaching practice.
+- d.
+Summer Programme courses less than or equal to six weeks duration: first Friday after the official course start date (one week); - Summer Programme courses greater than six or more weeks duration: seven weeks after the official course start date; - There is no refund provision for students once they have commenced the field trip component of any summer course or teaching practice.